indigo-dc/watts-plugin-tester/README.md

 - parse configuration parameters from an existing watts.conf
 	- lower precedence than a provided json
 - machine readable json output
+- generate a default json from the output of the plugins parameter action

 watts version support